RSA vs DSA certificates: who wins in a fight?

 Two major parts of a digital signature in public-key cryptography are the sender’s private key and a hash.
 In simple terms, it’s a condensed version of a message.
 Regardless of the file type or its size, a hash is only 5-20 symbols long.
 Keep in mind that hashing is a one-way process, meaning that you can’t turn those symbols back into the message.
 Its only purpose is to protect you from fake versions of the file.
 Even if a hacker made the tiniest of changes, the hash would change as well, indicating that the message is no more genuine.

 In other words, a digital signature not only guarantees that the sender is authentic but also ensures that the integrity of the message is intact.
-How's that significant for our RSA and DSA comparison?
-It will help us recognize the differences between RSA and DSA.
+But how does this knowledge help us in a RSA vs DSA fight?
+It will help us recognize the differences between RSA and DSA encryption.

 What is the difference between RSA and DSA?